-The Child Nutrition program is delivering food through our Afterschool Partners and the Mobile Food program, and last week supplied more than 21,000 meals!
+The Child Nutrition program delivered food all summer through our Afterschool Partners and the Mobile Food program, and supplied more than 21,000 meals each week!
 Eighty-nine percent of Dallas ISD students qualify for free or reduced-price meals, and we’re committed to helping address child nutrition needs.
 We provide breakfast and lunch (5 breakfasts and 5 lunches) to children Monday-Friday at our Afterschool Partners, and in addition, our Mobile Food team delivers food where the children live, removing transportation barriers.
 For the first time, our Mobile Food program will continue this Fall since so many children are learning virtually and don't have access to free or reduced-price meals.

 The team bravely providing transportation through the Dallas Connector Project is working longer hours to ensure our neighbors can safely reach the shelters and services that are open and needed.
-We increased the hours the Connector runs per a City of Dallas request, as we now transport neighbors to the temporary homeless shelter at the Convention Center, averaging 450 neighbors per week, a 21 percent increase over our pre-Covid numbers.
+We increased the hours the Connector runs per a City of Dallas request, as we now transport neighbors to the temporary homeless shelter at the Convention Center, averaging 275 neighbors per week.

 CitySquare’s commitment to our neighbors and our belief in community compels us to continue to serve.
 We are doing what we do best at CitySquare - finding smart ways to do the right thing.
 And we remain able to do this work because of your belief in community and your continued support.

 While we are seeing an increased demand for services now, we anticipate this demand will be increased for the long-term, and your donations to the Emergency Relief Fund allow us to provide neighbors with both the short- and long-term assistance they need to restore their lives.
 Monetary support is critical and most appreciated to ensure we can continue to deliver services to our impacted neighbors.
 We set a $1 million goal for our Emergency Relief Fund, with 100% of these funds designated to support our neighbors.